Saadjani47/BizmindClone/apis_bizmind_ai/BackendReadme.md

 - Project overview
 - Key gems and why they're used
 - Database & migrations (what each migration does)
+ - Database & migrations (what each migration does)
 - Models (fields, relations, responsibilities)
 - Authentication: Devise + Devise-JWT + custom handling
   - JWT payload format used in this app